 Yes.
 There is an app for that.

-With the price, availability, and size of electric tuners there is very little reason why one shouldn’t be readily available in most situations, but it’s nice to learn one or two of the other methods listed here just in case!
+Guitar tuning using one of the methods above is easy, and with the price, availability, and size of electric tuners there is very little reason why one shouldn’t be readily available in most situations, but it’s nice to learn one or two of the other methods listed here just in case!
 Remember, it’s impossible to sound good if you’re not in tune!